 Dentists usually will consider tooth extractions as a last resort, preferring instead to save as much of your natural tooth structure as possible.
 In some cases, however, tooth extraction is the best solution to maintain the health of your mouth.
-There are several reasons why an extraction may be performed at SAMPLE DENTISTRY in CITY NAME.
+There are several reasons why an dental extraction may be performed.

 There are two types of tooth extraction.
 Before doing any work, your dentist or oral surgeon will take x-rays of your mouth to make a plan of the best way to access the tooth.
 If more than one tooth needs to be extracted, you may wish to make an additional appointment to have it completed, but they can be taken out all at once.
 Anesthesia is usually administered, ranging from conscious sedation to general anesthesia, depending on how many teeth are being removed and your personal needs.